Shifting Financial Marketing into Gear

 Saif Ahsanullah, Support: Our friends come over every night and we play video games and chill.
 My house has become the new hangout spot and it’s been pretty fun.
 I will say, I can’t wait until everything goes back to normal.

-What advice would you give to teams across the country on how to stay United during these unforeseen times?
+What advice would you give to teams across the country on how to stay United as they work remotely during these unforeseen times?

 Sarah McNabb, Chief Marketing Officer: Leverage technology, even beyond the standard conference call!
 I would encourage teams to have at least daily huddles using Zoom (with video) in tandem with interoffice messaging tools like TEAMS or Slack to communicate with team members in a fluid fashion (within normal business hours).
 We have dedicated FUN channels in our agency TEAMS where we welcome fun posts, daily fun facts, and helpful tips.
-I would also encourage teams to make time for team happy hours and team-building activities to help keep morale high while everyone is apart.
+I would also encourage teams to make time for team happy hours and team-building activities to help keep morale high while everyone continues to work remotely.

 All of us at Gate 39 Media encourage you to fight the good fight, stay on top of your mental health, and continue to social distance.
-Together, we’ll persevere through these challenging times.
+Together, we’ll persevere through these challenging times as we work remotely.

 BE SURE TO CHECK BACK AND FOLLOW GATE 39 MEDIA’S #WORKINGREMOTELY SERIES